Merit Health River Region welcomes new surgeon to its team - The Vicksburg Post

 Knight is now accepting patients and his office is located on the second floor of Merit Health River Region, 2100 Hwy.
 61 North.
 For additional information, call 601-883-6300.

-Services and conditions treated include, but not limited to: gastrointestinal surgeries, colon and rectal procedures, breast cancer surgery, gall bladder/biliary procedures, hernia surgery, thyroid and parathyroid surgery, upper and lower endoscopy and robotic and laparoscopic procedures.
+Services and conditions treated include, but are not limited to: gastrointestinal surgeries, colon and rectal procedures, breast cancer surgery, gall bladder/biliary procedures, hernia surgery, thyroid and parathyroid surgery, upper and lower endoscopy and robotic and laparoscopic procedures.

 Woman charged with child abuse after stabbing children